maruel/mess/README.md

 ## Goals

+- Drop-in replacement for a Swarming server, change the URL and it's a go.
 - Scale to 20000 bots as a single homed server.
 - Resilient (versus high availability).
 - Very fast shutdown and restart time.
 Target: <1min